ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Using any(**LEGAL**) means necessary to try to stay **as private** and **as anonymous as possible** and exchange public keys to start an encrypted email conversation with your randomly selected classmate.
 Your goal is to have the conversation **as unlinkable** to yourself **as possible** even for statewide actors.
 Being completely untraceable is quite impossible, the important part here is to learn and show how invisible you can become and what it takes.

 * Document your actions precisely, and name software or services used to the best of your ability.
-* You are expected to generate PGP keys, exchange them, encrypt, sign, verify and decrypt the message content
+* You are expected to generate PGP keys, exchange them (public keys only!), encrypt, sign, verify and decrypt the message content
 * Describe the experience and how difficult you found this to be.

 The task will be graded based on the methods used and actions taken to accomplish the conversation and by the level of anonymity achieved.

-<details><summary>Hints</summary>
+<details><summary>Tips and Tricks</summary>

 You can generate PGP keys [in the browser as well](https://gchq.github.io/CyberChef/#recipe=Generate_PGP_Key_Pair('ECC-384','','','')) by using CyberChef.
 For practice only!